-000 Generalities.
+- 000 Generalities.
 Heavily developed and maintained are computer sources emphasizing software.
 Some emphasis on curiosities sources is maintained.

-- Works on computers are seldom useful after three years but may be kept on hand longer if there is strong community demand. - 010 Bibliography.
-Minimally developed, though both subject specific bibliographies and general reader's advisory bibliographies are acceptable on a limited basis. - 020 Library and Information Sciences.
+Works on computers are seldom useful after three years but may be kept on hand longer if there is strong community demand. - 010 Bibliography.
+Minimally developed, though both subject specific bibliographies and general reader's advisory bibliographies are acceptable on a limited basis. - O20 Library and Information Sciences.
 Minimally developed with emphasis on guides to using the library.
 A professional library science book collection is developed by each department manager and is housed separately since it is intended primarily for staff use.
-The continuing education department at the State library supplements the collection. - Library guides no older than four to five years are retained. - 030 General encyclopedic works.
+The continuing education department at the State library supplements the collection.
+O Library guides no older than four to five years are retained. - 030 General encyclopedic works.
 Minimally developed, the encyclopedia section is comprised of the reference collection's older editions, which are rotated to the circulation collection upon receipt of newer editions.
-Almanacs and other fact books are developed and maintained. - Encyclopedia retention of six to ten years is maintained; weeding will be automatic when new reference editions are acquired. - 040 Number not assigned. - 050 General serials and their indexes.
+Almanacs and other fact books are developed and maintained.

+Encyclopedia retention of six to ten years is maintained; weeding will be automatic when new reference editions are acquired. - 040 Number not assigned. - 050 General serials and their indexes.
 Magazines and their indexes are not classed and are developed and housed in separate collections. - 060 General organization and museology (museum science).
 Parliamentary procedure sources are maintained.
-Minimally developed are museology (museum science) sources. - 070 News media, journalism, publishing.
-Newspapers and their indexes are not classed and are developed and housed in separate collections. - 080 General collections.
-Minimally developed.
-Generally, new quotation materials are placed in the reference collection. - When quotation sources are added, consideration is given to weeding existing quotation sources one-for-one. - 090 Manuscripts and rare books.
+Minimally developed are museology (museum science) sources.

+070 News media, journalism, publishing.
+Newspapers and their indexes are not classed and are developed and housed in separate collections.

+- 090 Manuscripts and rare books.
 Minimally developed.
 Rare books are housed in a separate, Wyoming oriented collection (see Adult Miscellaneous, Rare Books).